grapestone5321/sdcnd-behavioral_cloning/writeup.md

 Then I repeated this process on track two in order to get more data points.

+I also recorded counter-clockwise laps around the track.
+Track one has a left turn bias.
+So, the data is biased towards left turns.
+To combat the bias, the vehicle is turned around and recorded counter-clockwise laps around the track.
+Driving counter-clockwise is also like giving the model a new track to learn from, so the model generalizes better.

 To augment the data sat, I also flipped images and angles thinking that this would ...
 For example, here is an image that has then been flipped: